Gering B&C finish home tourney 3-0

 Schultz pitched the first 1.2 innings, giving up eight hits, 13 runs (four earned), two walks and three strikeouts.
 Ruben Dominguez finished the game, giving up two hits, two runs, one walk and recorded two strikeouts in 1.1 innings of work.

-Gering will head to North Platte on Thursday, June 16 to take on the FNBO Nationals Juniors as Bridgeport plays Hershey at home on Tuesday, June 14 and Chadron hosts Sidney on Tuesday, June 21.
+Gering will head to North Platte on Thursday, June 16, to take on the FNBO Nationals Juniors.
+Bridgeport played Hershey at home on Tuesday, June 14, and Chadron hosts Sidney on Tuesday, June 21.

 CHADRON 000 000 - 0 4 2